Saiyato/snapclient_docker/README.md

 <img alt="Docker Image Version (latest by date)" src="https://img.shields.io/docker/v/saiyato/snapclient?style=flat-square">

 ## How to use
-To use the images, follow the next steps
-1. Run and pull the image from the repo and set necessary parameters;
+To use the images, run (which automatically pulls) the image from the repo and set necessary parameters;
- a.
-Add the sound device of the host to the container
+1. Add the sound device of the host to the container (for security reasons I want to refrain from using `--privileged`)
- b.
-Set the hosting SnapServer you want to subscribe to
+2. Define the hosting SnapServer you want to subscribe to
- c.
-Set the soundcard you wish to use (e.g. ALSA, sndrpihifiberry, BossDAC, etc.)
+3. Define the soundcard you wish to use (e.g. ALSA, sndrpihifiberry, BossDAC, etc.)

 You can list the soundcards by invoking `docker run --device /dev/snd saiyato/snapclient:alpine -l` or `aplay -l`.
 Some example outputs:
 ###### BossDAC example with "snapclient -l"
 ```
-pi@buildpi:~ $ docker run --device /dev/snd saiyato/snapclient:alpine -l
+pi@buildpi:~ $ docker run --rm --device /dev/snd saiyato/snapclient:alpine -l
 0: null
 Discard all samples (playback) or generate zero samples (capture)